octopx-digital/choose-london/README.md

 To develop this project, it is required installing and running [NPM](https://www.npmjs.com/), and consequently [NodeJS](https://nodejs.org/en/).
 Follow instructions provided [here](https://nodejs.org/en/download/) to install and configure properly NodeJS and NPM in your machine.

 **MySQL:**
 Dynamic content is loaded from database to build the website and present projects information.
 Database used is simple MySQL, and it is possible to use any distribution or application that runs it (MariaDB, MAMP, WAMP, etc).
-There is a file into 'assets' folder that contains all tables and data exported from this database.
+There is a file into <code>database</code> folder that contains all tables and data exported from this database.

 ## Deployment